-Exceptions to this policy are made in the discretion of Truett-McConnell College when special circumstances exist.
+Exceptions to this policy are made at the discretion of Truett McConnell University when special circumstances exist.
 Any student found to be in violation of this policy will be suspended for the remainder of the current semester and one additional semester.
-Commuter policies are waived during the Summer term.
+Commuter policies are waived during the summer term.

-College Dining Hall
+Dining Hall

 All resident students must purchase a meal plan each semester.
 The student ID card allows the resident entrance to the serving line.
-Commuter students, college employees, and guests may eat in the dining hall by paying on a per-meal basis.
+Commuter students, University employees, and guests may eat in the dining hall by paying on a per-meal basis.